 The following graph shows the System net cash flow (contributions less benefit payments and expenses) at the end of each fiscal year.
-For the entire period shown, the net cash flow which excludes investment return has been negative.
+For the entire period shown, the net cash flow, which excludes investment return, has been negative.
 This illustrates that contributions have not been sufficient to cover benefits and expenses in any years over the past decade.
 A major implication of a negative cash flow is that the difference each year must be met first from cash generated by investments and then be paid out of the principal assets, representing additional risk for the System if investments need to be sold in a down market to cover benefit payments.
 The black dotted line shows the net cash flow as a percent of the market assets and goes with the axis on the right.
-As seen in the graph below, the negative net cash flow has been gradually improving from -8.1% for FYE 2017 to -4.7% for FYE 2020 as the State appropriation amounts have increased by approximately 10% each year.
+As seen in the graph below, the negative net cash flow has been gradually improving from -8.1% for FYE 2017 to -3.8% for FYE 2021.
+The significant improvement in the negative cash flow is the result of the increase in the State appropriation percentage.